 In Interior Design, you’ll receive an introduction to commercial and institutional interior construction with an emphasis on interior finishes, detailing and methods, space planning, lighting design and material selection (National Building Code - Parts 3 and 4).

 Your co-operative work term counts as courses.
 You pay tuition and receive credit, but you also get paid.
 It’s a great way to gain valuable experience while earning a salary.

-Use your Architectural Technologies diploma as a stepping stone to the Bachelor of Technology degree program at Memorial University in Newfoundland.
+Use your Architectural Technologies diploma as a stepping stone to the Bachelor of Interior Design degree program at RCC Institute of Technology or the Bachelor of Technology degree program at Memorial University in Newfoundland.